tailcallhq/tailcallhq.github.io/docs/honey-comb.md

 ---
-title: Honeycomb
+title: Boost Application Performance with Tailcall and Honeycomb
-description: "Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
-Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog."
+description: "Enhance your application's performance by enabling and analyzing telemetry data in Tailcall.
+Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces.
+Explore practical integration examples with Honeycomb.io for improved performance monitoring."
+slug: /boost-application-performance-tailcall-honeycomb
 sidebar_position: 4
 ---